MLB Rumors: Latest news as trade deadline nears

-The MLB Trade Deadline is nine days away yet deals have already started taking place all around the league.
+The MLB Trade Deadline is eight days away yet deals have already started taking place all around the league.

 On Friday afternoon, the Seattle Mariners assured their push for the playoffs in the American League West by acquiring reliever David Phelps in exchange for 19-year-old outfielder Brayan Hernandez and fellow prospects Brandon Miller, Pablo Lopez and Lukas Schiraldi.